-Figure 1.6: Sensor fusion architecture with sensor dynamics uncertainty (a).
-Uncertainty region (b) of the super sensor dynamics in the complex plane (grey circle).
+Figure 1.7: Uncertainty region of the super sensor dynamics in the complex plane (grey circle).
 The contribution of both sensors 1 and 2 to the total uncertainty are represented respectively by a blue circle and a red circle.
-The frequency dependency ω is here omitted.
+The frequency dependency $\omega$ is here omitted.

 The super sensor dynamical uncertainty, and hence the robustness of the fusion, clearly depends on the complementary filters' norm.
-For instance, the phase $\Delta\phi(\omega)$ added by the super sensor dynamics at frequency ω is bounded by $\Delta\phi{\rm max}(\omega)$ which can be found by drawing a tangent from the origin to the uncertainty circle of the super sensor (Figure 1.6b) and that is mathematically described by (1.8).
+For instance, the phase $\Delta\phi(\omega)$ added by the super sensor dynamics at frequency $\omega$ is bounded by $\Delta\phi{\max}(\omega)$ which can be found by drawing a tangent from the origin to the uncertainty circle of the super sensor (Fig. 1.7) and that is mathematically described by (1.8).